 Assemblyman Tim Donnelly

-A freshman legislator, Donnelly's right-wing radio talk show host behavior can be seen in videos like these: http://www.vvdailypress.com/articles/takes-25866-donnelly-funds.html, where he attacks those who serve the public as "feeding at the trough."
-He cites $100,000 pensions – when less than 2 percent of California pension recipients have pensions of that size (the average is $26,000).
+Now a Republican for governor, Donnelly hosted a right-wing radio talk show where he exhibits behavior that can be seen in videos like these: https://www.youtube.com/watch?v=4jkLIQWub4k, where he attacks those who serve the public as "feeding at the trough."
+He cites $100,000 pensions – when less than 2 percent of California pension recipients have pensions of that size (the average is $31,000).

-He has proposed a two-tier system of retirement benefits, which would put billions of dollars back into the hands of Wall Street investors and big banks that caused our nation's financial crisis (Source: www.donnellyforassembly.com).
+He has proposed a two-tier system of retirement benefits, which would put billions of dollars back into the hands of Wall Street investors and big banks that caused our nation's financial crisis.
 He also advocates 401(k) plans – the same plans lost billions of dollars from the retirement accounts of hundreds of thousands of Californians.

-Tell Assemblyman Donnelly you oppose his attempts to scapegoat public employees: http://www.donnellyforassembly.com/contacts/
+Tell the wannabe governor you oppose his attempts to scapegoat public employees: Tim@ElectTimDonnelly.com.

 Dan Pellissier: Minister of Propaganda

-Dan Pellissier is president of California Pension Reform, a political group that has failed to register with the California Secretary of State or reveal its contributors (Source; Secretary of State's Office, 4/20/11).
-The group is an offshoot of the California Foundation for Fiscal Responsibility, which is funded by a secret out-of-state billionaire's foundation (Source: California Watch).
+Dan Pellissier is president of California Pension Reform, a political group that refuses to reveal its contributors.1 The group is an offshoot of the California Foundation for Fiscal Responsibility, which is funded by a secret out-of-state billionaire's foundation.2

 And talk about the pot calling the kettle black: Pellissier has accumulated a significant pension that includes purchasing five years of "air time."
-When he turns 55 in five years, he will be collecting $5,000 per month (Source: Sacramento Bee, 3/27/11) – that's more than twice that of the typical state employee.
+When he turns 55 in five years, he will be collecting $5,000 per month3 – that's more than twice that of the typical state employee.

 Most recently, Pellessier told LA's KNX radio that LA's finances would be the city would be like Detroit in 2 or 3 years -- which rightly drew a strong rebuke from newly-elected LA Mayor Eric Garcetti.
 Pellessier also told the station the only way to reduce pension costs was to "break the promise" made to existing public employees.

 Pellissier also plans to file a ballot measure that will "freeze and then reduce pension benefits for current public employees."
-(Source: California Taxpayers Association, 4/1/2011).
+4

 David Crane was Governor Arnold Schwarzenegger's Special Advisor for Jobs and Economic Growth.
 That the state lost millions of jobs and had negative growth during his tenure should say it all about his credibility.